 21. J. came to say, that he had never seen the emir A. who had endeavoured to persuade his uncle to write to the patriarch.
 The uncle, however, refused, but added, "You may write in my name, and say, that it is my pleasure, that Shidiak should be liberated."
 The messenger has, therefore, gone with such a letter.

 22. This morning, came Tannoos Shidiak, accompanied by a young emir, saying, that they had knowledge of our attempt to liberate Asaad, through the medium of the emir A. "It will not do," said he, "you will not accomplish your object so."
 They both said, that the emir A. was a great liar, had a little mind, and little, if any, influence with his uncle.
-In short, they proposed a more way, viz. that we should give them also a good reward to engage in this noble work of brotherly love.
+In short, they proposed a more excellent way, viz. that we should give them also a good reward to engage in this noble work of brotherly love.

 24. The messenger from the emir A. arrived from Cannobeen, with the following letter from the patriarch, in answer to his own.